By Tony Barthel

 I think I’ve mentioned before that I displace a lot of water in the pool.
 As such, the steps on my travel trailer, which were mounted to the frame and are probably the same steps many of you have in your RVs, are wiggly.

 I recently saw an email from Lippert announcing their Solid Stance Step Stabilizer Kit.
 These are relatively simple gadgets that mount to the lowest step on your RV and have drop-down legs that stabilize the steps.
-These are inexpensive at $39.95, and work with most chassis-mounted RV steps.
+These are inexpensive at $45.95 (at last check), and work with most chassis-mounted RV steps.

 In some ways, these step stabilizers remind me of jack stands in that there is an arm on each one that extends down and locks into place.
 That way they provide additional support when going up and down the steps.